ctc1991/TCTopAlertView/README.md

 # TCTopAlertView
+---
-Alert show in the top of the superview.
+_Alert show in the top of the superview._

 ![](https://github.com/ctc1991/TCTopAlertView/blob/master/Example/demo_show.gif)